Skip to main content

 You can only develop sepsis if you have an infection.

-you or someone you look after have any of these signs of sepsis:
+you or someone you are caring for has any of these signs of sepsis:

-• their hands or feet feel cold, clammy and pale
+• cold, clammy and pale hands or feet

-• feels dizzy, faint or loses consciousness (passes out)
+• feeling dizzy, faint or losing consciousness (passing out)

-• not peeing as much as normal – for example, not peeing for a day
+• not peeing as much as normal - for example, not peeing for 1 day

-• a rash that does not fade when you roll a glass over it, in the same way you check for meningitis
+• a rash that does not fade under a glass - the same way you check for a meningitis rash

 • severe muscle pain

 You may not have all these symptoms.
-Even if you have just one, get urgent medical help.
+Even if you have just 1, get urgent medical help.

 Be aware if you have an infection